 Exeter Township School District taxes are mailed in July of each year via a separate bill.

 Per Capita Tax

 A per capita tax is a flat rate tax equally levied on all adult residents with a taxing district.
 It is not dependent upon employment.
-Each adult resident pays $15 annually, with $10 sent to the School District and $5 sent to the Township.
-Per capita tax is collected by the Exeter Township Tax Collector, Charles I. Diamond.
+Each adult resident pays $10 annually to the School District.

 Local Services Tax